About Me

 Research Interests

-I explore the security boundaries and improve the safety control of AI systems.
-Currently, I focus on hardening the full stack of agent system development and deployment, from the model's internal intelligence to its interaction with the external environment.
+I study the security and safety of real-world AI agent systems.
+My interests span the full stack of agent development and deployment, from models' internal safety behavior to the external controls that govern their actions.
+I organize this agenda around three directions:

 Red Teaming